portworx/px-docs/release-notes/rel-notes-priv.md

 * PWX-4484 - Limit replication factor increases to a limit of three at a time within a cluster and one per node
 * PWX-4090 - Reserve space in each pool to handle rebalance operations
 * PWX-4544 - Handle ./aquasec file during OCI-Install so PX can be installed in environments with aquasec
+* PWX-4497 - Enable minio to mount shared volumes
+* PWX-4551 - Improve `pxctl volume inspect` to show pools on which volumes are allocated, replica nodes and replication add
+* PWX-4884 - Prevent replication factor increases if all the nodes in the cluster are not running 1.3.0
+* PWX-4504 - Show all the volumes present on a node in CLI with a `--node` option